 This recipe makes 12 coconut macaroons.

 Yes!
-Simply double the amount of coconut condensed milk to 120 ml (1/2 US Cup) and omit the egg white.
+Simply double the amount of coconut condensed milk to 120 ml (1/2 US Cup) in place of the egg white and skip step 1 of the recipe.

 One Last Look

-I honestly couldn’t decide which was my favourite – dipped or plain.
-Let me know what your go-to macaroon is and whether you are going to try this recipe.
-I’d love to know what you think!
+I honestly couldn’t decide which was my favourite – dipped or plain!
+Let me know what your go-to macaroon is in the comments, and tell me if you’re going to try this recipe.
+I’d love to hear from you!

 More Holiday Favourites